-The Sonic Strawberry Limeade is a delicious drink that you can enjoy all year around.
+The Sonic Strawberry Limeade is a delicious drink that you can enjoy all year round.
 The hardest part of this drink is the strawberry syrup, but I will show you how to make your own strawberry syrup.
 Do you love copycat Sonic recipes?
 I have a lot of copycat Sonic Menu Items on the blog.

 Sonic is America’s Drive Inn, and they have over 100,000 drink combinations.
 I am going to show you how to you can take care of drinks that need strawberry syrup.
 I think one of the best things about recreating recipes at home is you can stay away from many preservatives and dyes.
 Homemade Strawberry syrup has a beautiful color, and there is no dye in this recipe.
 My recipe is made with sugar, if you want to try making your version with a sugar-free substitute, please let me know how it goes.
 This recipe is tested only for sugar.

 You will begin with 1 pound of fresh strawberries.
 You will wash them, hull them, and cut those strawberries into small pieces.
 You will then cook the strawberries for about 20 minutes, what results is a beautiful colored juice, but it isn’t sweet yet.
 You will remove the strawberries, and compost them if you desire.
 Then we will add the sugar, and heat just a bit more.

 You can then store the syrup in a clean container, I recommend storing the syrup in the refrigerator.
 It is ok for a couple of weeks.

 Next, we will assemble the Sonic Strawberry Limeade.
 You will grab a glass, fill it with ice, and then make your drink.
 I add about 1 part of strawberry syrup to 4 parts of Sprite.
 I top with some lime slices or quarters, and there you go.